Orbital Abscess Surgical Approach

 - Orbital cellulitis is usually a complication of paranasal sinus infection.

-- Either the infection may possibly dissect under the periosteum and lead to subperiosteal abscess (SPA) or intraorbital abscess may possibly be formed secondary to a progressive and localized cellulitis.
+- Either the infection could dissect under the periosteum and lead to subperiosteal abscess (SPA) or intraorbital abscess could be formed secondary to a progressive and localized cellulitis.

-- Without appropriate tre atment orbital infection may possibly lead to serious complications, even death.
+- Without appropriate tre atment orbital infection could lead to serious complications, even death.

 - Prompt treatment is mandatory to avoid visual loss or intracranial complications.
-Initially, IV antibiotics may possibly be administered, but if no improvement appears within 48h, surgical drainage of the orbit and the affected sinuses must be performed.
+Initially, IV antibiotics could be administered, but if no improvement appears within 48h, surgical drainage of the orbit and the affected sinuses must be performed.

 - In medial or medial-inferior SPA a transnasal approach is used, but in superior orbital abscess an external incision is required.